Eleven Fifty Accepts the GI Bill®

 Our academy accepts your GI Bill benefits and chances are they’ll go far with our coding and cyber security bootcamps.
 By learning the most relevant programming or cyber security skills in an immersive learning environment, you can set your sights on a higher-paying job soon after you transition back into civilian life.
 If eligible, your benefits will cover the full cost of tuition and you will receive a stipend for books and housing.

 Members from all branches of the military who meet the GI Bill requirements are eligible for funding at Eleven Fifty Academy.

-The following eligibility information is accurate as of 10/01/19.
-Please see the GI Bill Comparison Tool for the most up-to-date information.
+The eligibility information is accurate as of 9/18/20.
+Please see the GI Bill Comparison Tool for the most current information about educational assistance available to veterans.

-Complete our application and be sure to select the branch of the military you served.
+To pay for your coding bootcamp, complete an application, and be sure to select the branch of the military in which you served.
 A member of our admissions team will reach out to you if your application has been accepted.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available on the official U.S. government website.

 Veterans of all military branches and occupational specialties have advanced training in both hard skills and soft skills.
 So why are veterans 37% more likely to be underemployed than non-veterans?
 The unfortunate answer is that the civilian workforce is built on certifications and career training.
 No matter how much more real-life experience and personal character […]Full Article